 With this expansion comes access to newer (or older), nonpharmacological approaches to treatment.

-“Teaching clients to identify and challenge their anxious thoughts can lead to significant improvements in their daily functioning,” Rosales said.
+Rosales said, “Teaching clients to identify and challenge their anxious thoughts can lead to significant improvements in their daily functioning.”

 “I think this reflects a growing understanding that mental health care needs to be comprehensive and cater to the individual’s entire well-being, not just the symptoms of anxiety or depression,” he said.

-Douglas and Rosales also noted the rise in telehealth services has created greater access to care.
+Douglas and Rosales also noted that the rise in telehealth services has created greater access to care.

 More than 60 percent of rural Americans live in areas with shortages of qualified mental health care providers, according to a 2020 study.
 (SDI Productions/Getty Images)

-This is vital because lack of access to mental health services has been identified a significant problem.
-In its 2024 report, Mental Health America stated there are an estimated 340 people for each mental health care provider in the United States.
-The organization also noted more than 27 million Americans experiencing mental illness went untreated in 2022.
+This is vital, because lack of access to mental health services has been identified as a significant problem.
+In its 2024 report, Mental Health America stated there were an estimated 340 people for each mental health care provider in the United States.
+The organization also noted that more than 27 million Americans experiencing mental illness went untreated in 2022.

 There’s also an ongoing disparity in access between urban and rural parts of the country that has persisted for years.
 In a 2020 study published in the Journal of Clinical and Translational Science, researchers noted that more than 60 percent of rural Americans live in areas with shortages of qualified mental health care providers.